Jewel-Thomas/Wardawgs/README.md

 avoiding being hit by the same meteors.
 Once they are hit the player loses a chunk of their life and after a certain number of hits, the player runs out of life and therefore the game ends.
 There are two kinds of meteors:
-1. Small meteors that can be destroyed with a single or two shots.
+1. Small meteors that can be destroyed with a single shot.
-2. Huge Meteors which can be destroyed with 5 shots The player will also get access to powerups which will aid the player in their quest.
+2. Huge Meteors which can be destroyed with 3 shots The player will also get access to powerups which will aid the player in their quest.
 The Story of the Game
 The game is set in a futuristic, near apocalyptic earth where the player is the last of the elite